 The mesh creation is an integral part of preparations for the solution process.
 Meshing also implies to choosing an interpolation function.
-For example, as discussed in the blog article on “Modeling Elastomers Using FEM: Do’s and Don’ts“, second-order interpolation functions are preferred over first-order, especially for modeling hyperelastic materials.
+For example, as discussed in the blog article on “Modeling Elastomers Using FEM: Do’s and Don’ts,” second-order interpolation functions are preferred over first-order—especially for modeling hyperelastic materials.
 In contrast, using first-order tetrahedrons can be disastrous!
 Hence, choosing the right mesh and interpolation type governs the accuracy.

-Stress Projection Process
+FEA Stress Analysis Stress Projection Process

-The stresses are calculated at each of the integration points in the element and later projected to the nodal points as illustrated in Fig 03.
+The stresses are calculated at each of the integration points in the element and later projected to the nodal points, as illustrated in Fig. 03.

 Now, as shown in Fig. 03, each projection might lead to slightly (or even completely) different values of stresses at the node.
-Most FEA programs perform a nodal averaging such that the projected values are averaged and only one value is considered for each node.
+Most FEA programs perform a nodal averaging so that the projected values are averaged and only one value is considered for each node.
 This is shown in red in Fig. 03.

-Conclusion: Calculating Stress and Strain
+FEM Software Conclusion: Calculating Stress and Strain with FEM Software

 To summarize the discussions, displacements and reaction forces are the fundamental quantities that are being solved in any FEM computation.
 Both stresses and strains are calculated as post-processing quantities once a converged solution is obtained for the nodal displacements.